LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/SSL Certificate Installation.md

 ufw status verbose

 **Obtain an SSL certificate**
 certbot --apache

 **Check Status of Certbot**
 systemctl status certbot.timer

 **Dry Run SSL Renewal**
+Note: To check if our certificate will automatically renew on expiry or not

 certbot renew --dry-run